SAP/scimono/scimono-compliance-tests/Readme.md

 ## Test Results

-After tests execution finishes, log file with name `testLogs.log` is generated in the current directory from where the executable jar was started.
-It's content sequentially describes each action executed against the target system
+After tests execution finishes, a log file with name `testLogs.log` is generated in the current directory from where the executable jar was started.
+Its content sequentially describes each action executed against the target system.

 JUnit 4 compatible XML reports are also generated in the same folder.